alwaysdata/documentation/content/remote-access/ssh/_index.en.md

 ## Miscellaneous

-*Fingerprints* of our SSH servers are displayed in the **Remote access > SSH** menu of your administration interface.
+*Fingerprints* of our SSH servers are displayed in the **Remote access > SSH/SFTP** menu of your administration interface.

 Current processes are accessible via the **Advanced > Processes > SSH** menu.

 SSH users are not `chrooted`.
 Even if the user's root directory is not the root of the account, they will still be able to access the entire account.
+To use `chroot`, refer to [SFTP](remote-access/sftp) or [FTP](remote-access/ftp).

 ---
 - [OpenSSH](https://www.openssh.com/),